-He has written and spoken on industry topics for leading publications and at various events, and authored “Policing Future Non-Therapeutic Applications of Genetic Enhancement Through International Agreement,” 30 Hous.
+He has written and spoken on industry topics for leading publications and at various institutions, including the University of Houston Law Center and the University of Pennsylvania’s Wharton School – San Francisco campus, and has authored “Policing Future Non-Therapeutic Applications of Genetic Enhancement Through International Agreement,” 30 Hous.
 J. Int’l L. 743 (2008).
 During law school, he served as a senior articles editor for the Houston Journal of International Law (Board 31).

 Mr. Peterson received a B.S. in Biomedical Engineering and a B.S. in Computer Science from Washington University in Saint Louis.

 - Successfully concluded multiple patent enforcement actions to enforce patent rights of early inventor of content addressable video technology.
 Acquired licenses with 30+ licensees and won victory at trial in Eastern District of Texas in December 2012 against the only defendant that refused a license.

 - Successful enforcement of teleconferencing patent for solo entrepreneur in District of Nevada, settling with multiple defendants before Markman proceedings.

 - Prosecuted false patent marking action against a chemical test kit company on behalf of an oil field services company.

 - Defended a leading global technology company in a patent infringement suit in Eastern District of Texas, achieving dismissal on summary judgment, affirmed on appeal to the Federal Circuit.

 - Defended a global mobile telecommunications company in multiple patent infringement suits in Eastern District of Texas, achieving favorable dismissals.